leberrigan/MotusStationGuide/station-installation.md

 ## Storage Container Assembly

-What's the purpose of the storage container - primarily to store and protect battery and charge controller.
+What’s the purpose of the storage container - primarily to store and protect battery and charge controller.

 Include recommendations to mount receivers on the mast or outside of a